dwilhelm89/Leaflet-CanvasMarker/README.md

 ====================

 Animated Marker on a HTML5 Canvas.
 Not really functional yet.
-Breaks when zooming zo much ;-)
+Breaks when zooming too much ;-)

 This project is basically just a experiment and not used anywhere.